Slovak law does not allow agreements on succession or joint wills.

 There are several methods for drawing up wills:

-(3) A will in notarised form.
-The notary is responsible for the content-related and formal requirements of this type of will.
+3. A will in notarised form.
+The notary is responsible for the content-related and formal particulars of this type of will.
 Every notarised will must be registered in the Central Notary Register of Wills.

 Only persons with legal capacity can be witnesses.
-Blind, deaf or dumb persons, those who have no command of the language in which the is expressed and the beneficiaries of the will may not be witnesses.
+Blind, deaf or mute persons, those who have no command of the language in which the will is expressed and the beneficiaries of the will may not be witnesses.

 For a will to be valid it must indicate the day, month and year when it was drawn up.
 Naturally, an important part of the content is the designation of the beneficiaries who will inherit the estate as a whole, or proportional shares thereof, or specific items (who will receive what).

 Where the will has been written in the testator’s own hand, it is advisable for the testator to tell those close to him or her, so that they know where the will is deposited.

 Any conditions attached to the will have no legal implications.

 Notaries must register ex officio wills drawn up in the form of notarial records in the Central Notary Register of Wills, which is maintained by the Chamber of Notaries.
 Wills drawn up as described in points (1), (2) and (4) above do not have to be registered, but at the testator’s or another person’s request they can be accepted by a notary for safekeeping.
 The notary must also register such safekeeping in the Central Notary Register of Wills.